Bassem 24/05

 Our class in annotated with @RestController, which will consent us wrap the generated post in a response body automatically, that happens because the annotation it self is annotated with @ResponseBody.

-Then we have our method, where we return a new post with a post title concatenated with a number exchanged throw the @PathVariable.
+concatenated with a number exchanged throw the @PathVariable.
 Finally the end point is exposed throw a http get by using the @GetMapping annotation.

 Next let's see our test :